Social awareness for emotional intelligence

 • Understanding and inclusive of others’ diverse characteristics and emotional needs

-• Effective communicators who can tailor and adapt their approach to meet others’ individual needs
+• Effective communicators who can adjust and adapt their approach to meet others’ individual needs

 • Proactive in providing support to others who may be struggling emotionally